Knee stability with electrical muscle stimulation (EMS)

 Muscle building exercises

 You do not have to perform any movements during EMS training.
 However, if you want to intensify your training, you can also perform the following 4 exercises for muscle building during EMS training.
-You can place the electrodes as shown in the video..
+You can place the muscle stimulator pads as shown in the video..

 Stand shoulder-width apart.
 The feet should point slightly outwards.
 Then bend your legs and squat down.
 The knees should point in the same direction as the feet.
 You can do this exercise 10 times.